 A masters-level research project is typically the first hands-on research experience for a student.
 This means that projects tend to be more focused.
 A solid masters project may, for example, apply existing research methods in a new area, or develop a new research technique.
 The masters student defends his/her thesis in front of a committee of 3 professors.
 A masters thesis leads typically to 1-2 journal articles.

-A Ph.D. level research project represents a substantial research effort.
+A Ph.D.-level research project represents a substantial effort.
 It is important to identify a strong research question for a Ph.D. project.
 The dissertation is one of the defining moments for a young scientist.
-Ph.D. students should strive to contribute in a meaningful way to ecological theory or land management.
-The main requirements for the Ph.D. program differ slightly between the Wildlife Ecology and Forest Science degrees.
-Wildlife Ecology includes a qualifying exam, both programs require the preliminary exam (essentially a defense of the research proposal) and the dissertation defense in front of a committee of 5 professors.
-It is expected that students will make a presentation of their work at least once in a seminar-type of setting during the latter part of their tenure.
+Ph.D. students should strive to contribute in a meaningful way to ecological theory, conservation, remote sensing, or land management.
+The main requirements for the Ph.D. program differ slightly between the Wildlife Ecology and the Forestry program (https://forestandwildlifeecology.wisc.edu/academics/21417982244_4e0823cb05_k/).
 A Ph.D. dissertation leads typically to 3-5 journal articles.

-All students are enrolled in the Department of Forest Ecology and Management.
+All students are enrolled in one of the two graduate programs of the Department of Forest and Wildlife Ecology.
 The focus of the graduate degree is on the students’ research project.
 For the Forest Science degree, the department does not require any graduate classes other than the departmental seminar.
-Graduate classes are selected jointly by the student, their major professor,, and the individual’s M.S./Ph.D. committee.
-For the Wildlife Ecology degree, a student must, by the time they graduate, have completed the core courses required to obtain a Bachelor’s of Science in Wildlife Ecology at UW-Madison (see http://forestandwildlifeecology.wisc.edu/) in addition to courses selected jointly with the individual’s MS/PhD committee.
+Graduate classes are selected jointly by the student, their major professor, and the individual’s M.S./Ph.D. committee.
+For the Wildlife Ecology degree, a student must, by the time they graduate, have completed four of the the core courses required to obtain a Bachelor’s of Science in Wildlife Ecology at UW-Madison (see https://forestandwildlifeecology.wisc.edu/academics/21417982244_4e0823cb05_k/wildlife-ecology-handbook//) in addition to courses selected jointly with the individual’s MS/PhD committee.

 Postdocs are great!
-For the candidate him/herself, it is a wonderful time to fully focus on research without the distractions of classes, committees, exams, and administrative duties.
-It is a good opportunity to round out a CV, learn new skills, and bolster the publication record.
-Very few faculty positions are awarded to candidates without postdoc experience.
+For the postdoc him/herself, it is a wonderful time to fully focus on research without the distractions of classes, committees, exams, and administrative duties.
+It is a good opportunity to round out a CV, learn new skills, and bolster one’s publication record.
+Very few faculty positions are awarded to candidates without postdoctoral experience.
 The postdoc is comparable to the preparation phase right before a big expedition.
-The stress that a faculty position entails hasn’t started yet, but anticipation is high.
-We enjoy working with postdocs both on their research projects, and on their faculty applications.
+The stress that a faculty position entails has not started yet, but anticipation is high.
+We enjoy working with postdocs both on their research projects, and on their applications for their next positions.
+SILVIS lab members have been very successful on the job market, and work in a range of positions including NGOs, government agencies, companies, teaching universities and research universities both in the US and abroad.

 Postdocs play an important role in the lab.
-They can offer guidance and feedback from a unique perspective, and they provide important continuity.
+They offer guidance and feedback from a different perspective, and they provide important continuity.
 If you are interested in a postdoc position in the lab, please contact one of us as early as possible.
-Postdoc funding is more difficult to obtain than graduate support, and it will be important to start looking for support early.
+Postdoc funding is more difficult to obtain than graduate support, and we will want to start looking for support early.

 We welcome visiting scholars to the lab!
-A research visit is a great opportunity to develop collaborative research projects, work on joint publications, and learn about each other’s research efforts.
-Visits can be as short as a couple of days, and as long as a year, it depends on the project.
+A research stay is a great opportunity to develop collaborative research projects, work on joint publications, and learn about each other’s research efforts.
+Visits can be as short as a couple of days, and as long as a year, it depends on the project and the funding.
 If you are interested in visiting, please contact one of us.
 However, please understand that we do not have the resources to offer extensive training, and that space in the lab is limited.
-Your research interests and have to be a good match with our own to develop a productive relationship.
+Your research interests and have to be a good match with our own to develop a productive relationship, and make your visit worthwhile.